 |13 kw, 240 volt||4 GPM|

 Compact in size, it saves on your valuable storage space.
 Stylish to look at, the heater is pleasing to the eye.
-The EcoSmart whole house electric tankless water heater comes with copper and stainless components which assure the heater’s optimal efficiency and durability while in use and easy replacement if required.
+The EcoSmart whole house electric water boiler comes with copper and stainless components which assure the heater’s optimal efficiency and durability while in use and easy replacement if required.

 - Helps you save as much as 50% on your water heating costs